Set Current Location

 The impressive holdings of Hawaii's fine arts museum include one of the nation's finest collections of Asian art as well as a 17,000-piece collection of graphic arts and artifacts from Hawaiian and other ancient civilizations around the world.
 Italian Renaissance and American works are also on exhibit.
 Guided tours are available.
 The 290-seat Doris Duke Theatre presents several programs annually.
 A restaurant and gift shop is also onsite.

 Also known as Le'ahi, this crater of an extinct volcano got its name when Western explorers mistook calcite crystals they found there for diamonds.
 Framing the fabric of the island, the crater is riddled with a tracery of vents and volcanic remnants.
-The historic trail to the 761-foot (231.9 meter) summit starts inside the crater and is an easy, but steep, 0.8 mile (1.3 km) hike to the top.
+The historic trail to the 761-foot (231.9 meter) summit starts inside the crater and is an easy, but steep, 0.8 mile (1.3 kilometers) hike to the top.
 Adorned with craggy corrugations and tufts of sun-bleached grass, Diamond Head affords astounding views of Oahu's charming landscape, including some exceptional views of its beaches and locales.

-Built in 1882 by Hawaii's last king, David Kalakaua, this stately three-story building is a real treat to tour.
+Built in 1882 by Hawaii's last king, David Kalakaua, this stately three-story building is a real treat to explore.
 After the overthrow of the King's sister Queen Liliuokalani in 1893, the structure served as the territorial and state capitol until 1969.
 The Palace Galleries showcase jewels and regalia from the days of Hawaiian royalty.
 Guided tours are offered every 30 minutes and reservations are suggested.

 Hula dancers greet each passenger as they depart on the largest of the local cruise ships, The Star of Honolulu.
 Visitors cruise off Oahu's leeward shore as the sun sinks below the horizon and the twinkling lights of Honolulu and Waikiki emerge in the dusk.
 There is always a live band and singers.
 Dine on a feast of steak and crab legs with a complimentary tropical cocktail.